rizsotto/Bear/INSTALL.md

     apk add git cmake pkgconf make g++ apk add protobuf-dev grpc-dev fmt-dev spdlog-dev nlohmann-json c-ares-dev

+## Platform: macOS

+Xcode < 11 or macOS < 10.15 users should get [LLVM Clang](https://releases.llvm.org) binaries and headers.
+Make
+sure that `clang++ -v` returns correct `InstalledDir`.
+This is because `std::filesystem` is not available on Clang supplied with Xcode < 11, and `std::filesystem::path` is not available in system C++ dylib.

+If OpenSSL is installed via Brew, and it's keg-only, run the following for pkg-config to find it as grpc's dependency:

+    export PKG_CONFIG_PATH=$(brew --prefix)/opt/openssl@1.1/lib/pkgconfig

 ## Build commands

-If you have OpenSSL installed via brew, and it's keg-only, run the following:

-    export PKG_CONFIG_PATH=$(brew --prefix)/opt/openssl@1.1/lib/pkgconfig

 Ideally, you should build Bear in a separate build directory.